Visa scam: Delhi court denies anticipatory bail to Karti Chidambaram in money laundering case | Law-Order

 - India

-A Delhi court Friday dismissed the anticipatory bail plea of Congress MP Karti Chidambaram in a case registered by the Enforcement Directorate in the alleged Chinese Visas scam.
+A Delhi court Friday dismissed the anticipatory bail plea of Congress MP Karti P Chidambaram and two others in a case registered by the Enforcement Directorate in the alleged Chinese Visas scam, saying the offence was of a “very serious nature”.

-Special Judge MK Nagpal denied relief to Karti, saying there was not enough ground to allow his application.
+Special Judge M K Nagpal denied relief to Karti and also vacated the interim protection from arrest granted to the accused persons during the pendency of the application.

+The court directed them to join the probe as and when they are called upon by the investigating officer.

+“Therefore, it cannot be said that the applicants have been or are being roped in falsely in the above case by the CBI or even in the present case ECIR registered by the ED,” the judge said.

+The court was further told by ED's Special Public Prosecutor N K Matta that the actual magnitude or volume of the processed or laundered amount of money in the case was yet to be established during the investigation and the bribe amount of Rs 50 lakh of the CBl case cannot be taken or considered as the basis of the present case.

-The federal agency has filed its case under the provisions of the Prevention of Money Laundering Act (PMLA) taking cognizance of a recent first information report by the CBI in the same case.
+The federal agency has filed its case under the provisions of the Prevention of Money Laundering Act (PMLA) taking cognisance of a recent first information report by the CBI in the same case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)